Yo-kai Watch: Reception

 By 2015, sales had started to fall to numbers ranging from around a quarter to 1/8 of what they were the previous year.
 Prices were cut and there was less visible excitement among children.
 By the time the third games were released, in 2016, it was on a downward slope with the game launching with about half of what the second games did, with 632,135 units and the third version of the game launched with half of what the first versions sold with 337,979 units.
-The toy sales were 10.4 billion yen in toy sales and estimated to be at 6.3 billion yen in 2017.
+The toy sales were 10.4 billion yen in 2016 and estimated to be at 6.3 billion yen in 2017.
 This was largely due to hype building for two games that were coming from Nintendo's Pokémon franchise, the Pokémon Go smartphone app and Pokémon Sun and Moon for the 3DS.

 In addition to the wake of Pokémon's renewed popularity, analysts had a few other theories on why Yo-kai Watch was falling.
 Ken Hōri of The Business Journal and Ollie Barder of Forbes thought it was mainly distribution issues; products that were ordered from the summer vacation were over stocked, because of the six-month waiting period for copyright approvals.
 Another reason he had was that the toys had incompatible medals with later watches, leading to a loss of interest.
 Barder and Sato of Siliconera also mentioned oversaturation, with it being Sato's main focus.

 Unlike in its native Japan where it experienced a short period of great popularity, Yo-kai Watch had an overall underwhelming performance in the United States.
 Although it got off to a promising start in that region, with the original game selling at least 400,000 units there as of 2016, the sequel, Yo-kai Watch 2, sold less than 200,000 copies in comparison.
 Meanwhile, Disney XD's English broadcast of the anime series has estimated only 100,000-300,000 viewers per episode, and was removed from the network's schedule in 2017.
-Despite the franchise's unsatisfactory western response, it maintains a cult following with many attempts to revive the franchise such as #SaveYoKaiWatch which trended on Twitter.
-The franchise is also popular in Europe, with the original game's sales out pacing the Japanese release as of October 2016.
+Despite the franchise's unsatisfactory Western response, it maintains a cult following with attempts to revive the franchise such as #SaveYoKaiWatch which trended on Twitter.The rise & fall of Yo-Kai Watch The franchise is also popular in Europe, with the original game's sales out pacing the Japanese release as of October 2016.